thortiede/KPWD/README.md

 in case of errors.

 # Configuring the downloader
-To change the behaviour of the downloaded use the file
+To change the behaviour of the downloader use the file

 > config/keggdownload-config.ini